 Research has shown that sugar is as addictive as cocaine.
 From a young age, we are rewarded for good behavior with sugary treats.
 It makes us want more and more and the more you have, the more of it you want.
-And it’s not only in candy, but also in cakes, cookies, ice-cream and “healthy” foods, such as instant oatmeal and flavoured yogurts.
+And it's not only in candy but also in cakes, cookies, ice cream, and "healthy" foods, such as instant oatmeal and flavored yogurts.

 The recommended daily allowance of sugar is four teaspoons maximum, but a single serving of instant oatmeal contains up to 7 teaspoons, depending on the flavor.
 One can of soda contains about 10 teaspoons of sugar.